AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • $10,000 in personal injury protection (PIP) limit per person and per accident2

-This coverage is extremely small compared to other states, but we recommend getting full coverage to pay for any property damage from collisions and other events.
+This coverage is minimal compared to other states; it’s often wise to purchase full coverage to pay for any property damage from collisions and other events.

 No-Fault Law in Florida